ValdemarGr/gql/docs/schema/output_types.md

 This also means that even if you have a type declared it must occur in the ast to be respected.

 You might want to declare types that are not yet queryable.
-Or maybe you only expose an interface, but not the implementing types, thus the implementations won't be discovered.
+Or maybe you only expose an interface, but there re no reachable references to any implementing types, thus the implementations won't be discovered.

-The schema lets you declare "extra" types that should occur in introspection, rendering and evaluation (if possible):
+The schema lets you declare "extra" types that should occur in introspection, rendering and evaluation:
 ```scala mdoc
 def getNode: Node = Company("gql", "1")